subdavis/subdavis.github.io/content/posts/2025-12-retweets/index.md

 This is a static hugo site, though.
 I have no interest in creating a commit just to make new links appear.

-I could have called this post "Using linkding as a content management system (CMS) for a hugo blogroll" but

 ## Linkding, my bookmark manager

 Incidentally, I recently spun up a [linkding](https://linkding.link) instance to unify my bookmark collection and was delighted to discover that it has a **public sharing** feature.
 You can see [my shared instance here](https://links.subdavis.com/bookmarks/shared).